-- Providing free school uniform vouchers for all pupils. - Holding a wide range of events for the benefit of the local community Christmas and other seasonal experiences. - Supporting local community groups and events during the Summer Break. - · Subsidising school trips, visits and residential visits for all pupils. - Taking part in the National Free School Voucher scheme (285 pupils took part in the scheme).
+- Providing uniform vouchers with a value of £25 to all pupils. - Working with local swimming providers (Water Stars) to provide reduced priced lessons for children during the holidays. - Holding a wide range of events for the benefit of the local community Christmas and other seasonal experiences. - · Subsidising school trips, visits and residential visits for all pupils as well a trips for parents. - Supporting local groups and events during the spring break. - Providing umbrellas to all pupils to encourage/support them to walk to school and improve the safety on local roads. - Taking part in the National Free School Voucher scheme (307 pupils took part in the scheme).